waly-org/walybot/README.md

 __WalyBot Commands__

 ```
+activate - *Admin Only* activates a translator
-addtranslator - *Admin Only* adds a new translator so they are authorized to start receiving messages
+add - *Admin Only* adds a new translator so they are authorized to start translating
-deactivate_translators - *Admin Only* de-activates a translator
+deactivate - *Admin Only* de-activates a translator
-listtranslator - *Admin Only* responds with a list of all translators
+list - *Admin Only* responds with a list of all translators
 ```